maulafaza/Coding-Standards/html/coding-style-guide/README.md

 >Use soft tabs with two spaces—they're the only way to guarantee code renders the same in any environment.

 >###### Bagus proposal:
->Very very important to match our goal of **Uniformity** and **Compatibility**, indentation must use space.
-Because space based indentation will look the same in any editor and any setting.
+>To match our goal of **Uniformity** and **Compatibility**, indentation must use spaces.
+Because space based indentation will look the same in any editor on any setting.

 >Do not manual spacing the indentation.
 Instead, set the editor to use *Tab* key represents *4 spaces*.
 HTML indentation should be 4 spaces (using *Tab* button, not manually ;) pressing the "space") to match PHP coding style.
 >